unyt-org/uix/docs/manual/03 JSX.md

     </div>
 ```

-In contrast to frameworky like React, the value returned by this JSX expression is an actual instance of an HTML div element.
+In contrast to frameworks like React, the value returned by this JSX expression is an actual instance of an HTML div element.

 You can directly append it to another element: